 Freeborn County considers every site over 10 animal units a feedlot, the State of Minnesota considers feedlots as 50 animal units or more unless in shoreland, then the threshold is 10.
-The following numbers reflect all livestock sites in Freeborn County over 10 animal units.
-492 total feedlots (requiring and not requiring registration).
+The following numbers reflect all livestock sites in Freeborn County over 10 animal units: 351 total feedlots.

 VII.
-State Cost-Share Allocation and Implementation Policies:
+State Cost-Share Allocation & Implementation Policies

 - Freeborn County SWCD's policy is to reserve all its available contract money for high priority erosion and/or water quality problems.
-Primarily gully control in Highly Erodible Land (HEL) or near sensitive surface water bodies (see map on page 4).
-However, because soil inclusion can make it possible to find small highly erodible areas in Non-HEL soil types, the evidence of gullies is used to determine eligibility. - The maximum cost share is 75% of project cost for standard cost share.
+Primarily gully control in Highly Erodible Land (HEL) or near sensitive surface water bodies (see map on page 5).
+However, because soil inclusion can make it possible to find small highly erodible areas in non-HEL soil types, the evidence of gullies is used to determine eligibility. - The maximum cost share is 75% of project cost for standard cost share.
 Occasionally, state, and federal cost share is 'piggybacked" on large scale projects.
 This may provide the incentive needed to encourage landowners to install a high priority project.
-When cost share requests exceed funds available the district board will prioritize according to location to sensitive resources and cost effectiveness etc. - Our State Cost Share standard allocation for Fiscal Year 2020 was \$16,482.
+When cost share requests exceed funds available the district board will prioritize according to location to sensitive resources and cost effectiveness etc. - Our State Cost Share standard allocation for Fiscal Year 2022 was \$16,482.
 After deducting the allowable 20% for Technical and Administrative Expenses, the balance available for projects is \$13,185.
 Applicants are paid based on invoices and receipts for the contractor after the project is satisfactorily completed.
 A Non-Structural Land Management Plan was adopted for 2020 that allows a flat rate to be paid on buffers, cover crops, and no-till.